 Home to two cellar doors and ten wineries, a pub in each town and village, umpteen restaurants, cafes and food stores – all celebrating local produce and regionally sourced ingredients, Queanbeyan-Palerang is emerging as the fastest growing region outside of the Greater Sydney area.
 To best explore everything the region’s got to offer in food, wine and eclectic shopping opportunities, we recommend taking this 48-hour drive around Queanbeyan, Bungendore and Braidwood.

 Queanbeyan – Bungendore

-- Drop into one of Queanbeyan’s two idyllic riverside cafes – Mill House Café or the Riverbank of Queanbeyan Café for a hearty start to the weekend overlooking the Queanbeyan River.
+- Drop into one of Queanbeyan’s two idyllic riverside cafes – The Mill Café or the Riverbank of Queanbeyan Café for a hearty start to the weekend overlooking the Queanbeyan River.

 - Depart Queanbeyan as you hop onto Sutton Road, heading towards Norton Road, Wamboin on route to lunch at Norton Road Wines or Contentious Character Winery – contemporary vineyard estates with a winery, cellar door, kitchen, and event facilities, nestled amongst the rolling hills of Wamboin.
 Alternatively, pay a visit to Lark Hill Winery near Bungendore, which is known for its biodynamic farming methods and boasts an impressive selection of wines from the region.

 - Get a taste of the local wine industry with a wine tasting session at one of the region’s reputable wineries – if you like some adventure, try splitting lunch and visit all three.

 - Enjoy wining and dining at Contentious Character – a destination for those interested in an all in one experience of wine tasting, a kitchen menu capable of fulfilling many a culinary fantasy, indoor and outdoor spaces to dine, chat, sip and take in the stunning view.
 The winery is a relaxed atmosphere with a view of the vines and surrounding Wamboin.
 The menu has been designed to be shared and paired with their wines and don’t worry – they offer some delicious meals to appease every junior appetite.